Privacy policy

 6.2 Destroying or de-identifying your information

-We try to ensure that we only keep personal information only for the period we need it.
-When we no longer require your personal information we will take reasonable steps to destroy or de-identify the data securely.
+We aim to keep personal information only for the period we need it.
+When we no longer require your personal information, we will take reasonable steps to destroy or de-identify the data securely.

-We will do whatever possible to securely delete or dispose of any material that is provided to Netwealth and not required for the operation of your account, however there may be circumstances where full deletion/disposal may not be possible such as where data has been automatically saved as a result of the data back-up process.
+We will do whatever possible to securely delete or dispose of any material that is provided to Netwealth and is no longer needed for any purpose for which we might legitimately use or disclose it.
+We typically retain information as required by our regulatory obligations.
+There may be circumstances where it is not be possible to irretrievably destroy personal information, such as where data has been automatically saved as a result of the data back-up process

 6.3 Data breach response

-In accordance with the Notifiable Data Breaches scheme, established by the Privacy Amendment (Notifiable Data Breaches) Act 2017 , organisations with existing personal information security obligations under the Privacy Act must notify any individuals likely to be at risk of serious harm by a data breach.
-The Office of the Australian Information Commissioner must also be notified.
+In accordance with the Notifiable Data Breaches scheme, established by the Privacy Amendment (Notifiable Data Breaches) Act 2017, organisations with existing personal information security obligations under the Privacy Act must notify any individuals likely to be at risk of serious harm by a data breach.

-If an unforeseen event were to occur and our data, including client personal information was interfered with our accessed by unauthorised persons, we have in place mechanisms to contain the breach and assess the impact.
-If your personal information were to be accessed or interfered with by unauthorised persons, we would comply with any applicable legal notifications to notify you.
+If an unforeseen event were to occur and our data, including client personal information, was interfered with and/or accessed by unauthorised persons, we have in place mechanisms to contain the breach and assess the impact.
+If your personal or sensitive information is involved in a data breach that is likely to result in serious harm to you, we will notify you and the Office of the Australian Information Commissioner.

 7.1 How to make a complaint